10 Best (REALLY FREE) Password Managers in 2024

 🥈2.
 1Password — Feature-Rich & Great for Families (But It’s Not Free)

-1Password is the best overall password manager on the market.
+1Password is the best premium password manager on the market.
 It’s one of the most feature-rich options around (and all of its features are easy to use and work as promised), it has an intuitive dashboard, and it offers affordable plans for both individuals and families.
 Unfortunately, 1Password doesn’t actually have a free version like Dashlane or the other password managers on my list.
 But it has a 14-day trial, so you can test all of its features risk-free and see if it’s right for you.

 I really like 1Password’s Watchtower feature, which analyzes your entire password vault for weak or repeated passwords and also monitors the dark web for breached logins.